 - A continuous process rooted locally

-- Ensure that the marketing communication reflect the actual experience.
+- Ensuring that the marketing communication reflects the actual experience

 What does responsible marketing mean to us?

-It is all about creating a strategy to get the right guest, at the right place, at the right time.
-So that the values created locally are greater than those consumed.
-This requires a close interaction between the local community’s values and needs, and action points implemented.
+Responsible marketing is all about creating a strategy to locate the right guest in the right place at the right time so that the values created locally are greater than those consumed.
+This requires close interaction between the local community’s values and needs and the action points implemented.
 Therefore, responsible marketing is about much more than just marketing.

-The aim of the project is to develop new working methods and test how responsible marketing can contribute, as one of several tools, to create positive local value creation in both tourism and local communities.
-We want to find new key performance indexes (KPIs) to be able to measure sustainable development.
-Find ways to have ongoing dialogue to make sure that local choices and values are respected and considered.
+The aim of the project is to develop new working methods and to test how responsible marketing can contribute, as one of several tools, to creating positive local value creation in both tourism and local communities.
+We want to find new key performance indexes (KPIs) to be able to measure sustainable development and find ways to have ongoing dialogue to make sure that local choices and values are respected and considered.

-In 2004, the archipelago’s cultural landscape was inscribed on the UNESCO List of World Natural and Cultural Heritage as representative of “the way generations of fishermen and farmers have, over the past 1,500 years, maintained a sustainable living in an inhospitable seascape near the Arctic Circle, based on the now unique practice of eiderdown harvesting”.
-The unique cultural landscape with bird tradition was the main reason why the Vega Islands in 2004 gained world heritage status.
-Vega was also one of the first to be certified in the Sustainable Travel Destinations brand and has already been through a re-certification.
-In addition, the municipality of Vega is now working on developing a new generation of tourism life plan.
-As part of this process, they have involved the locals at Vega in a discussion about what they want tourism to do for Vega and how they want tourism to be in the future.
+In 2004, the archipelago’s cultural landscape was inscribed on the UNESCO List of World Natural and Cultural Heritage as a representative of “the way generations of fishermen and farmers have, over the past 1,500 years, maintained a sustainable living in an inhospitable seascape near the Arctic Circle, based on the now unique practice of eiderdown harvesting”.
+The unique cultural landscape with a tradition of birds was the main reason for the Vega Islands gaining world heritage status in 2004.
+Vega was also one of the first to be certified in the Sustainable Travel Destinations brand and has already been through recertification.
+In addition, the municipality of Vega is now working on developing a new generation of tourism life plans.
+As part of this process, it has involved the locals in Vega in a discussion about what they want tourism to do for Vega and what they want tourism to be like in the future.
 This has provided a very good knowledge base on how the population wants tourism to contribute to the development of the local community.
-One of the key aspects of this project is to find out how making can help create the sustainable tourism they want on Vega?
+One of the key aspects of this project is to find out how marketing can help to create the sustainable tourism that the population wants in Vega.

 Partnership and twin project

-To work with to different pilots is most inspiring.
+Working with two different pilots is most inspiring.
 It gives the project different perspectives and a broader experience base.
-We will be able to test in different environments, learn from each other and share some of the same tools and resources.
+We will be able to conduct tests in different environments, learn from each other and share some of the same tools and resources.